airqo-platform/AirQo-frontend/website/README.md

     sudo systemctl stop postgresql

 ### Windows
-**NOTE**: Currently the environment does not run well on Windows Bash / WSL ( Windows Subsystem for Linux ).
-There are too many issues with line terminators and other environment inconsistencies.

-We will have to configure the environment manually, `direnv` cant help us here.

 First install postgresql on windows [Postgresql Windows Installers](https://www.postgresql.org/download/windows/)

 #### Create Python Virtual Environment

 In your Windows command shell prompt type in

     pip install virtualenv